mastra-ai/mastra/docs/how-to/syncing-data.md

 ## Querying Synced Data

-After syncing, you can query the data using Kepler's query API.
-Kepler wraps the Prisma ORM, so the query API is the same as the Prisma Client API.
+After syncing, you can query the data using Mastra's query API.
+Mastra wraps the Prisma ORM, so the query API is the same as the Prisma Client API.

 Here's an example of how to query synced data: